mlc-ai/web-llm/README.md

 async function main() {
-  // Use a WebWorkerMLCEngine instead of MLCEngine here const engine: webllm.MLCEngineInterface = await webllm.CreateWebWorkerMLCEngine(
+  // Use a WebWorkerMLCEngine instead of MLCEngine here const engine: webllm.MLCEngineInterface =
-    /*worker=*/new Worker(
+    await webllm.CreateWebWorkerMLCEngine(
-      new URL('./worker.ts', import.meta.url),
+      /*worker=*/ new Worker(new URL("./worker.ts", import.meta.url), {
-      { type: 'module' }
+        type: "module",
-    ),
+      }),
-    /*modelId=*/selectedModel,
+      /*modelId=*/ selectedModel,
-    /*engineConfig=*/{ initProgressCallback: initProgressCallback }
+      /*engineConfig=*/ { initProgressCallback: initProgressCallback },
     );
   // everything else remains the same
 }
 ```

 ### Use Service Worker

 WebLLM comes with API support for ServiceWorker so you can hook the generation process
 into a service worker to avoid reloading the model in every page visit and optimize
 your application's offline experience.

 We first create a service worker script that created a MLCEngine and hook it up to a handler